guywaldman/pl_ex6_tests/README.md

 # Tests for ex6 // PL 234319

-## Don't Know GitHub?
+## New to GitHub?

-Download this Repository and follow the instructions.
+Download this Repository (big green button) and follow the instructions in this _README_.

 ---